f5devcentral/f5-big-iq-lab/docs/class8/module1/lab1.rst

 |

 6. Deploy the Pool, Log Destinations, Log Publisher.
-Go to Deployment tab > EVALUATE & DEPLOY > Local Traffic & Network.
+Go to **Deployment > EVALUATE & DEPLOY > Local Traffic & Network**.

 Create a Deployment to deploy the Remote Logging Changes on the SEA BIG-IP.